Idaho - Rate Requests

 Find information on Electric and Natural Gas tariffs, rate schedule, prices and rate history

-On Feb.
-1, 2023, Avista filed electric and natural gas general rate requests with the Idaho Public Utilities Commission (IPUC or Commission) that would allow the Company to recover costs for fixed expenses and ongoing investments to infrastructure, technology and more.
+On Jan.
+31, 2025, Avista filed electric and natural gas general rate requests with the Idaho Public Utilities Commission (IPUC or Commission) that would allow the Company to recover costs for fixed expenses and ongoing investments to infrastructure, technology, and more.
 If approved, new rates would be effective in Sept.
-2023 and Sept.
-2024.
+2025 and Sept.
+2026.

 Electric |